google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 #### DOM...in the shadows {#sddom}

-Shadow DOM is just normal DOM with two differences: 1) how it’s created/used and 2) how it behaves in relation to the rest of the page.
-Normally, you create a chunk of DOM and append it to another element (e.g. the example above).
-With shadow DOM, you create DOM but _associate_ it with a parent element.
-The parent "hosts" the DOM subtree in the shadows, hidden from the rest of the page, and is also referred to as the **shadow host**.
+Shadow DOM is just normal DOM with two differences: 1) how it's created/used and 2) how it behaves in relation to the rest of the page.
+Normally, you create DOM nodes and append them as children of another element.
+With shadow DOM, you create a scoped DOM tree that's attached to the element, but separate from its actual children.
+This scoped subtree is called a **shadow tree**.
+The element it's attached to is its **shadow host**.
 Anything you add in the shadows becomes local to the hosting element, including `<style>`.
 This is how shadow DOM achieves CSS style scoping.

 ## Creating shadow DOM {#create}